daviddetorres/AI-as-role-master/rules-prompts.md

 ## Pokemon-like RPGs

 Rule set based on Pokemon-like RPGs.
+Capture and train creatures to battle.

 <details>
 <summary>Click to expand and copy</summary>